The generalized Hierarchical Gaussian Filter: Appendix

 \subsubsection{Binary input nodes}

 Binary input nodes serve to receive inputs that can only take on one of two values.
-These input nodes can only have value parents.
-These value parents in turn are binary \textsc{hgf} nodes, which are special cases of \textsc{hgf} nodes, which themselves only have value parents.
-Thus we here aim for an implementation where the value parents of binary \textsc{hgf} nodes are regular \textsc{hgf} nodes (and do not need to be aware of whether their child node is a regular \textsc{hgf} node, a binary \textsc{hgf} node, or a continuous input node.
+These input nodes can only have one value parent because their stochastic properties are fully described by a Bernoulli distribution which only has one parameter.
+The value parents binary input nodes are binary state nodes, which are special cases of state nodes which themselves only have value parents.
+This implementation results in the value parents of binary \textsc{hgf} nodes being regular state nodes which can be agnostic as to whether their child node is a regular state node, a binary \textsc{hgf} node, or a continuous input node.

-For binary input nodes, the observation noise is given by their noise parameter~$\zeta$.
-Therefore, the precision of the input prediction $\hat{\pi}_{inp}$ is constant (i.e., we can treat it as a parameter).
-We distinguish two cases: Either the noise is zero: $\zeta_{inp} = 0$ (or precision is infinite,~$\hat{\pi}_{inp} = \inf$), or there is noise (and the precision has a finite value).\\
+For binary input nodes, the observation noise is given by their noise parameter~$\varepsilon$.
+Therefore, the precision of the input prediction $\hat{\pi}_u$ is constant (i.e., we can treat it as a parameter).
+We here only present the case without observaton noise (i.e., $\varepsilon_u = 0$ or~$\hat{\pi}_u = \inf$), and leave the case of finite precision for a future treatment.\\